Fast Successive-Cancellation Decoding of Polar Codes with Sequence Nodes: Preliminaries

 \subsection{Fast SC Decoding}

 The sequential nature of SC decoding, i.e., each bit estimate depends on all previous ones, results in high decoding latency.
-The decoding speed can be improved by implementing decoders that can output multiple bits in parallel without traversing the entire decoding tree.
+The decoding speed can be accelerated by implementing decoders that can output multiple bits in parallel without traversing the bottom of decoding tree.
 Based on this idea, the work \cite{Sarkis2013Increasing} presented a highly parallel ML decoder to estimate the codeword of node $\mathcal{N}^{i}_{p}$, i.e.,

 where $\mathbb{B}^{i}_{p}$ is the set of all codewords associated with node $\mathcal{N}^{i}_{p}$.
 However, the complexity of solving \eqref{eqn:6} can be very high, especially for nodes with long lengths.
 Therefore, the work \cite{Sarkis2014Fast} proposed the FSSC decoding algorithm, based on the discovery that the calculation of \eqref{eqn:6} can be significantly simplified for some nodes with special information and frozen bit patterns.
 In particular, four types of special nodes, i.e., Rate-0, Rate-1, REP and SPC, are considered in the FSSC decoder, and their structures are described as follows: \begin{itemize} \item Rate-0: all bits are frozen bits, $\bm{c} = \{0, 0, \ldots, 0\}$. \item Rate-1: all bits are information bits, $\bm{c} = \{1, 1, \ldots, 1\}$. \item REP: all bits are frozen bits except the rightmost one, $\bm{c} = \{0, \ldots, 0, 1\}$. \item SPC: all bits are information bits except the leftmost one, $\bm{c} = \{0, 1, \ldots, 1\}$. \end{itemize}